John Bercow: Personal life

 Bercow married Sally Illman in 2002 after 13 years of an "on-off" relationship.
 They have three children.
 Their elder son, Oliver, is autistic.
-Sally had an affair with Bercow's cousin in 2015 but she later returned to the marriage; Bercow said he bore some responsibility for the affair by not providing enough time for his wife.
-His wife, who used to be a Conservative, switched to supporting the Labour Party, campaigning for both her husband individually and Labour in the wider election in 1997.
+Sally had an affair with Bercow's cousin in 2015, but she later returned to the marriage; Bercow said he bore some responsibility for the affair by not providing enough time for his wife.
+His wife, who used to be a Conservative, switched to supporting the Labour Party, campaigning for both her husband individually and for Labour more broadly in the 1997 election.
 Bercow and those close to him reject the view that she was especially influential in changing his political views.
 Both he and his wife are teetotallers.

 Bercow is a humanist, and before taking the role of Speaker was a member of the All-Party Parliamentary Humanist Group.
 When discussing the role of clergy in Parliament, he described himself in a Commons debate as "an irreligious person taking a secular interest in an important subject".

 Bercow has been a fan of Arsenal F.C. since January 1971 and is a season ticket holder.
 He always attends games with his son and has appeared on AFTV.
 Bercow is also a lifelong follower of tennis, having played competitively against the likes of Andrew Castle and Jeremy Bates in his youth.
 His book on the sport, Tennis Maestros: The Twenty Greatest Male Tennis Players of All Time, was published in 2014 by Biteback Publishing.

-Bercow and his wife are directors and shareholders of Fedhead Limited, an "information service company".
+Bercow and his wife are directors and shareholders of Fedhead Limited, an information service company.